Lorti/manu.ninja/_posts/2017-02-15-character-rigging-and-animation-workflow-for-unity-in-maya.md

 }
 </style>

-This article highlights a few pitfalls I’ve come across while animating a character in Autodesk Maya and exporting it in `.fbx` format to be used in real-time applications such as Unity.
-My learnings may be useful to you, so please read any of the three sections on rigging, animating or exporting you might find interesting.
+This article highlights pitfalls I’ve come across while animating a character in Autodesk Maya.
+They often surface when you export your model to `.fbx` format for real-time applications such as Unity.
+Learn from my mistakes and read the following sections on rigging, animating and exporting.

-I will talk about specific problems I had while creating my cartoon velociraptor.
-The following image taken from the Unity viewport shows you the creature character referred to in the examples.
+I talk about specific problems I had when creating my cartoon velociraptor.
+The following rendering from the Unity viewport shows you the creature referred to in the examples.

 ![](/images/raptor.jpg)